russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 To break it down, focus is the ability to concentrate your attention or mental effort on a specific task while ignoring other distractions.
 Achieving focus is often more demanding than it appears due to the many distractions of daily life — from technological interruptions, such as notifications from social media platforms and video games, to environmental factors like noise or activity around you.

 Additionally, stress and anxiety about school work and endless to-do lists can significantly affect your ability to focus.
-Physical factors such as lack of sleep or not eating properly also play critical roles in reducing the mental stamina needed for concentration.
+Physical factors, such as lack of sleep or poor nutrition, also play critical roles in reducing mental stamina for concentration.

 So, what can you do about this?
 Understanding your learning style is a beneficial first step.
 Your learning style is how you absorb, process, understand, and retain information.
 Everyone has a slightly different style, but some of the most common ones include visual (learning through seeing), auditory (learning through hearing), and kinesthetic (learning through doing).